VCATconsulting/connectoor-jobs-free/readme.txt

 Effortlessly Create Job Listings

-With the free version of the Connectoor WordPress plugin, businesses can easily, securely, and cost-effectively publish their job listings on their own career pages.
+With the version of the Connectoor WordPress plugin, businesses can easily, securely, and cost-effectively publish their job listings on their own career pages.
 Present your job offers clearly and attractively, allowing applicants to quickly see key information such as location, type of employment, and start date.
 By clicking on the job listing, applicants are directed to a detailed page on your website.

 Benefits That Impress: